Index-mixed copulas: Properties of index-mixed copulas

-The last statement follows as a special case. \end{proof} By Corollary~\ref{cor:invar:equal:comon}, index-mixed copulas can reach the full range of concordance.
+In case of comonotone index vectors, the following result shows that index-mixed copulas are convex combinations of their base copulas, the construction thus generalizes traditional discrete copula mixtures.
+For an illustration, see Example~\ref{ex:ill:index:mixing:2d} later. \begin{corollary}[Comonotone index vectors] If $p_{\bm{I}}(k,\dots,k)\ge 0$, $\sum_{k=1}^Kp_{\bm{I}}(k,\dots,k)=1$, then the index-mixed copula is the convex combination $C(\bm{u})=\sum_{k=1}^Kp_{\bm{I}}(k,\dots,k)C_k(\bm{u})$, $\bm{u}\in[0,1]^d$.
+In particular, if $C_1=\dots=C_K=:C_0$, then $C(\bm{u})=C_0(\bm{u})$, $\bm{u}\in[0,1]^d$, so any (single) copula $C_0$ is invariant under comonotone index-mixing with itself as base copula(s). \end{corollary} By Corollary~\ref{cor:invar:equal:comon}, index-mixed copulas can reach the full range of concordance.
 For example, for $K=2$, we can choose the independence copula and the comonotone copula as base copulas.
-What allows us then to attain the whole range of concordance is a suitable choice of $p_1$ (or $p_2=1-p_1$).
-In contrast, EFGM copulas (see Section~\ref{sec:EFGM}) are restricted to the symmetric case $p_1=p_2=1/2$ and thus, as we explain through the lens of index-mixing in Section~\ref{sec:EFGM:limited:dep}, EFGM copulas only attain a limited range of concordance.
+What allows us then to attain the whole range of concordance is a suitable choice of $p_{\bm{I}}(1,\dots,1)$ (or $p_{\bm{I}}(2,\dots,2)=1-p_{\bm{I}}(1,\dots,1)$).
+In contrast, EFGM copulas (see Section~\ref{sec:EFGM}) are restricted to the symmetric case $p_{\bm{I}}(1,\dots,1)=p_{\bm{I}}(2,\dots,2)=1/2$ and thus, as we explain through the lens of index-mixing in Section~\ref{sec:EFGM:limited:dep}, EFGM copulas only attain a limited range of concordance.

 As will become clear from the arguments given in the proof of Lemma~\ref{lem:biv:mar} below, also the converse statement of Corollary~\ref{cor:invar:equal:comon} is true.
 If the index vector $\bm{I}$ is not comonotone, then the index-mixed copula $C$ is not a convex combination of the base copulas $C_1,\dots,C_K$ alone anymore, but a convex combination that additionally may involve (depending on the distribution of $\bm{I}$) all margins (including one-dimensional ones) of the base copulas $C_1,\dots,C_K$.
 For $d=2$, $C$ can still be expressed as a classical convex combination, namely that of $C_1,\dots,C_K$ and $\Pi$ as we have seen before in \eqref{eq:Copula:2D}.